tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/grammar-of-graphics-ggplot2.md

 {{% summary %}}

-Wrapping up our exploration of ggplot2, let's reflect on the fundamental concepts learned:
+Wrapping up our exploration of the inner workings, `Grammer of Graphics` of ggplot2, let's reflect on the fundamental concepts learned: i
 - **Modularity and Layering**: The `modularity` of ggplot2 enables the creation of a wide range of plots through layering, from simple bar charts to intricate multi-layered visualizations.
 - **Aesthetic Layering**: We've delved into the nuances of `aesthetic inheritance` and the potential for overwriting aesthetics, vital for creating detailed and visually appealing visualizations.
 - **Best Practices**: We've discussed best practices for effective layering, emphasizing consistency, planning, simplicity, commenting, and visualizing progress.